JackBosca/me445_project/README.md

 ## Data and file overview

 The project is run by the execution of two main script.
-Those scripts represents the logic of each theories (i.e. Potential flow and thin airfoil theory) and are repertioried in the `\main` folder :
+Those scripts reproduces figure 8 and 10 by applying each corresponding theories (i.e. Potential flow and thin airfoil theory respectively) and are repertioried in the `\main` folder :
 - `main_fig8.m`
 - `main_fig10.m`